 But no matter which version sounds the most plausible, this is obviously not a creature you’d want to run into on a hike.

 Different versions of the wendigo legend say different things about his speed and agility.
 Some claim he is unusually fast and can endure walking for long periods of time, even in harsh winter conditions.
 Others say he walks in a more haggard manner, as if he is falling apart.
 But speed wouldn’t be a necessary skill for a monster of this nature.

 Another rough translation of wendigo is “the evil spirit that devours mankind.”
-This translation is related to yet another version of the wendigo that claims he has the power to curse humans by possessing them.
+This translation is related to yet another version of the wendigo that has the power to curse humans by possessing them.

 One of the most infamous cases is the story of Swift Runner, a Native American man who murdered and ate his whole family during the winter of 1879.
 According to Animal Planet, Swift Runner claimed to be possessed by a “windigo spirit” at the time of the murders.
 Still, he was hanged for his crime.

 Frighteningly enough, there were quite a few other stories about these spirits supposedly possessing people in communities stretching from northern Quebec to the Rockies.
 Many of these reports were shockingly similar to the Swift Runner case.

 Whether you believe the wendigo lurks in the woods at night or not, this is not just another boogeyman story meant to scare people for no reason.
 It also has historical significance for many Indigenous communities.

 The legend of the wendigo has long been associated with real-life problems like insatiable greed, selfishness, and violence.
 It’s also linked to the many cultural taboos against these negative actions and behaviors.

 Basically, the word wendigo can also function as a symbol for gluttony and the image of excess.
 As Basil Johnston has written, the idea of “turning Wendigo” is a very real possibility when the word refers to self-destruction, rather than literally becoming a monster in the forest.